-In the School of Organizational Leadership & Transformation, our courses emphasize both scholarly organizational research and practical applications including understanding organizational culture and managing organizational change.
+In the Department of Leadership and Management, our courses emphasize both scholarly organizational research and practical applications including understanding organizational culture and managing organizational change.
 Our students combine essential leadership traits with well-rounded scholarship.
 Many features set Saybrook's masters and doctoral degree programs in Organizational Systems apart from programs elsewhere:

 - Learning Community: The ongoing reflection and support provided by a learning community of faculty and students help active and nascent leaders to become effective change agents.